euribates/notes/docs/notes-on-rabbit-mq.md

 These features make the AMQP 0-9-1 Model even more flexible and applicable to a very broad range of problems.

-### AMQP 0-9-1 Clients Ecosystem
+## AMQP Clients Ecosystem

-There are many AMQP 0-9-1 clients for many popular programming languages and platforms.
+There are many clients for many popular programming languages and platforms.
 Some of them follow AMQP terminology closely and only provide implementation of AMQP methods.
 Some others have additional features, convenience methods and abstractions.
 Some of the clients are asynchronous (non-blocking), some are synchronous (blocking), some support both models.
 Some clients support